- Seatrade International Co., Inc.

 Our attorneys regularly advise a number of insurance company clients about avoiding bad faith claims.
 Initially, we provide coverage opinions.
 When needed, we represent the insurer’s interest by monitoring the underlying case.
 At later stages, we bring declaratory judgment actions or, if an insurer is sued directly, we defend the insurer.

 Posternak fully understands the importance of prompt and concise case budgeting and reporting.
 We follow each client’s specific litigation management, budget, and billing guidelines.
 We report to our clients at regular intervals and, in any event, upon the happening of any significant development.
 We appreciate completely that there should be no surprises as cases proceed through litigation toward trial or settlement.
-We work closely with our clients in the review and evaluation of their cases as they evolve and as additional facts are uncovered, a process which often provides opportunities to engage in settlement negotiations or alternative dispute resolution.
+We work closely with our clients in the review and evaluation of their cases as they evolve and as additional facts are uncovered, a process that often provides opportunities to engage in settlement negotiations or alternative dispute resolution.

 - Successfully argued the case in which the Massachusetts Supreme Judicial Court limited the duty owed by a primary carrier to an excess carrier, in the conduct of settlement negotiations, to one of good faith, not of due care.